How To Create Sitemap In WordPress Using Google XML Sitemaps Plugin

 #3.
 A new XML Sitemap Generator page will appear including the URL of your sitemap file. (www.yourdomain.com/sitemap.xml).

 #4.
-In this page, you can configure all your sitemap file setting if required, I recommend default configuration is perfect.
+In this page, you can configure all your sitemap file settings if required, I recommend default configuration for this.

 #5.
 Under basic options, choose the search engines that you want to notify of updates.